 Environmental sustainability has been a concern for decades, and its urgency has only increased since recent climate reports and the UK government’s target of reducing carbon emissions to Net Zero by 2050.
 Organisations across all sectors must consider how they can alter business models, structures, and processes to meet this target.
-One of the most promising technologies for helping achieve this is Distributed Ledger Technology.
+One of the most promising technologies for helping achieve this is Distributed Ledger Technology, or DLT.

 Tackling climate destruction is the most essential task we must carry out as a collective society over the next few decades.
 In June 2019, the UK government set the target of reducing collective carbon emissions to Net Zero by 2050—one of the most ambitious targets of any major economy in the world.